choyingw/SynergyNet/README.md

 This paper supersedes the previous version of M3-LRN.

+News: Add Colab demo

-News: Our new work [<a href="https://github.com/choyingw/Voice2Mesh">Cross-Modal Perceptionist</a>] is accepted to CVPR22, which is based on this SynergyNet project.<br>
+News: Our new work [<a href="https://github.com/choyingw/Voice2Mesh">Cross-Modal Perceptionist</a>] is accepted to CVPR 2022, which is based on this SynergyNet project.<br>

 <img src='demo/demo.gif'>